How to Create a Compliant Supplement Product for Amazon

 - Retention samples so you can investigate issues without guessing.

 Work with a GMP-certified manufacturer and ask for a simple documentation pack you can store with your Amazon compliance files.
-See our quality standards →
+See our certifications & quality standards →

 6) Create an Amazon-Safe Label (and Keep It Consistent with the Listing)